 The Norton Regional Health Foundation is a 501(c)(3) nonprofit organization that focuses on the importance of rural health and health care.
-The Foundation's mission is "to support the enhancement of quality health care for the residents of Norton County and surrounding counties by securing gifts and contributions for the support of the mission of Norton County Hospital.”
-The Foundation believes in the value of health care and healthy communities and just as it aims to support projects of the hospital, Norton Medical Clinic and Logan Clinic, it also aims to help make the healthy choice the easy choice among rural communities in the region, with the realization that “Health is wealth for our economy and our quality of life.”
+The Foundation's mission is "to support the enhancement of quality health care for the residents of Norton County and surrounding counties.”
+The Foundation believes in the value of health care and healthy communities and just as it aims to support projects of the hospital and Norton Medical Clinic, it also aims to help make the healthy choice the easy choice among rural communities in the region, with the realization that “Health is wealth for our economy and our quality of life.”

 While it functions under its own Board of Directors, it is housed within the Norton County Hospital.